 Australia now accedes to the Optional Protocol to the UN Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) (adopted by other nations in 2000).

-Lobbying by women’s groups throughout the world about the gender mainstreaming has resulted in the International Criminal Court issuing Red Notices for the arrest of five individuals for multiple counts of crimes against humanity and war crimes including murder, abduction, sexual crimes, rape and child conscription in Uganda, Sudan and the Congo.
-For the first time in international law, the Rome Treaty establishing the ICC recognised sexual and gender violence as crimes against humanity.
-Sexual and gender crimes are defined by the Treaty to include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, and other sexual violence.
+International Alliance of Women (IAW).
+Lobbying by women’s groups around the world about the gender mainstreaming has resulted in the International Criminal Court issuing Red Notices for the arrest of five individuals for multiple counts of crimes against humanity and war crimes including murder, abduction, sexual crimes, rape and child conscription in Uganda, Sudan and the Congo.
+For the first time, the Rome Treaty establishing the ICC recognised sexual and gender violence as crimes against humanity which are defined by the Treaty to include rape, sexual slavery, enforced prostitution, forced pregnancy, enforced sterilisation, and other sexual violence.
+Visit womenalliance.org.

 What is IAW and how is WEL involved?
 CLICK for more information.
 A Conference of the IAW was held in Melbourne in 2012 – see our News page.